GregWickham/WordNet_Editor_WPF/index.md

 Most -- but not all -- of the lists in the synset navigator contain synsets that are adjacent to the focused synset, through one or more of the relation types defined in WordNet.

 In WordNet, the particular relations that can apply between two synsets depend on the parts of speech of both synsets.
+The user interface configures itself to show the appropriate relations for the focused synset.

-This figure shows the relations for the verb synset **"be engaged in a fight; carry on a fight"**:
+For example, this figure shows the relations for the verb synset **"be engaged in a fight; carry on a fight"**:

 ![Synset relations for a sample verb synset](/images/Synset_relations_verb_fight.jpg)

-Here are the relations for the adjective synset **"delighting the senses or exciting intellectual or emotional admiration"**:
+And here are the relations for the adjective synset **"delighting the senses or exciting intellectual or emotional admiration"**:

 ![Synset relations for a sample adjective synset](/images/Synset_relations_adjective_beautiful.jpg)